Presenters & Sessions

 Ms. Vanderhoof has taught adjunct courses at Roberts Wesleyan College in the Master of Social Work program while working full time in the child welfare arena.
 In addition, Ms. Vanderhoof was the Social Work Program Director at Tabor College for nine years.
 Currently, Ms. Vanderhoof is the Chief Academic Officer for Central Christian College of Kansas.
 Courses taught include introduction to social work, sociology, social work practice courses, social welfare policy, human development, group treatment, field seminar, marriage and family, child welfare, general psychology, and counseling courses.

-Increasing Awareness about Trauma and ACES through Child-Teacher Relationship Training (1.0 CEU)
+Increasing Awareness about Trauma and ACES through Child-Teacher Relationship Training (1.0 CE)

 The rapid changes in today’s world are significantly impacting children's well-being.
 The rise in societal crises, including tensions, wars, terrorism, poverty, and job market instability, is contributing to increased stress and emotional instability.
 This presentation will help participants increase awareness about children's needs, trauma, ACES, and learn skills that teachers and counselors (who are not play therapists) can use to support their work with children.
 Presenters will help participants demonstrate the CTRT skills, providing modeling and coaching.
 Current research process on CTRT will be shared.